 This paper reports damages of wind turbines on Miyakojima Island by Typhoon Maemi on September 11, 2003.
-Maemi struck the island with an average wind speed of 38.4m/s and a wind gust of 74.1m/s, recorded at Miyakojima meteorological station.
+Maemi struck the island with an average wind speed of 38.4m/s and a maximum gust of 74.1m/s, recorded at Miyakojima meteorological station.
 All six wind turbines operated by Okinawa Electric Power Company were extensively damaged.
 Two Micon M750/400kW turbines collapsed by the buckling of the towers and one Enercon E40/500kW turbine turned over due to the destruction of the foundation.
-On the other three, the blades were broken and the nacelle cover was damaged.
+For the other three, the blades were broken and the nacelle cover was damaged.
 From wind tunnel test and numerical simulation, the maximum wind speed was estimated to be approximately 60m/s and the maximum gust to be 90m/s at the turbine sites.
-The maximum bending moment of the destructed foundation was larger than the ultimate bending moment because of undesirable slippage of locked yaw while the maximum bending moment of the survived tower was lower than the ultimate bending moment.
+The maximum bending moment of the destructed foundation was larger than the ultimate bending moment because only one blade was feathering.
+The maximum bending moment of the collapsed towers were larger than the ultimate bending moment because of undesirable slippage of locked yaw while the maximum bending moment of the survived tower was lower than the ultimate bending moment.